-- financial assets that are not credit-impaired at the reporting date: as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the company expects to receive); - Credit impaired financial assets are assessed separately from the non-credit impaired financial assets.
-The company assesses the PV of estimated future cashflows to compare against the gross carrying amount of the financial asset to determine the impairment;
+- financial assets that are not credit-impaired at the reporting date: as the present value of all cash shortfalls (i.e. the difference between the cash flows due to the entity in accordance with the contract and the cash flows that the company expects to receive); and - credit impaired financial assets are assessed separately from the non-credit impaired financial assets.
+The Company assesses the present value of estimated future cashflows to compare against the gross carrying amount of the financial asset to determine the impairment.